Hill tribes of Northeast India: Colonial era

 Furer-Haimendorf (1945) saw the occasional uprisings of the frontier tribes against the British as "more in the nature of resistance to the establishment of Government's authority than a challenge to the administration."

 The segregation enforced by the British, which is the root cause of present day problems, made the hill tribes view the plains people as exploiters, and to identify with their fellow hills people, while the plains people saw the hill tribes as backward people who were retarding development in the plains.

 The separation of Burma in 1937 and partition of British India in 1947 divided many tribal groups such as the Garo, Khasi, Kom, Mara, Kuki, Zomi, Mizo and Naga across international borders.
 State and district boundaries create multi-ethnic political entities, while further dividing tribal groups.

 The British enhanced the power of village chiefs by giving them responsibility for administration, policing and justice.

 Where there was no chief, the British arbitrarily created a "headman".

 The chiefs and headmen were subordinate to the District Officer, the arbitrator and supreme authority in any dispute.

-The British, with a intent to convert the society, let the Christian Church, mostly Protestant, undertake most welfare works.
+The British, with an intent to convert the society, let the Christian Church, mostly Protestant, undertake most welfare works.

 Missionaries introduced Bibles translated into the local languages and printed in the Latin script as compared to the Bengali script of the plains.

 They had less success with the Khasi and Jaintia people, who had closer trading and cultural connections with the plains people.

 The missionaries were also unable to penetrate into what is now Arunachal Pradesh, where the people retained their Buddhist or indigenous beliefs.

 The Church created an educated elite, who challenged the authority of the chiefs and the district administration.